Temporary collective protection for Ukrainians

 Temporary collective protection has been used twice before.
 First in connection with the conflicts in Bosnia and later during the war in Kosovo

 The permit grants protection for a year.
-The permit does not form the basis for a permanent residence.
+The permit does not form the basis for permanent residence.
 Temporary collective protection is extendable for up to three years.

 Did you find what you were looking for?